mose/fany/README.md

 fany
 ====

 An online translation frontend for rails4 applications.
+See the [Introduction](https://github.com/mose/fany/wiki/Introduction) for more detailled background information.